Services & Industries

-Chris is a past president of the Oregon Chapter of the Federal Bar Association.
+Chris is a past president of the Oregon Chapter of the Federal Bar Association and currently serves as a District of Oregon Ninth Circuit Lawyer Representative.
 He joined Tonkon Torp after a clerkship with U.S. District Judge Edward C. Reed, Jr., in Nevada.
 Prior to practicing law, Chris worked as a staff analyst for the Federal Reserve Bank and as a financial analyst at a regional credit union with over $1 billion in assets.

 Breach of Contract

-When a Los Angeles-based finance company sued a client for a business venture that fell through, Chris helped navigate a procedural morass, ultimately obtaining a preliminary injunction against the LA-company and later second-chairing the trial of the matter, which resulted in both the dismissal of a $50 million claim against the client and a judgment of almost $2 million in favor of the client.
+When a Los Angeles-based finance company sued a local client for a business venture that fell through, obtained a preliminary injunction against the LA-company.
+At trial, obtained a dismissal of a $50 million claim against the client and succeeded in winning a judgment of almost $2 million in favor of the client.